Kan også læses på: Dansk

 After about 3½ years of delay, the bridge opened in 2016.
 But it was a great success right away, counting as many as 15.000 bicyclists a day (later counts surpassed 17.000)!

 I’m not in any way disputing this as a success.
 I’m a frequent and excited user of the connection to the less busy side of the harbour.
-The numerical success aside, the new, great views are adding to the quality of cycling in Copenhagen as such.
+The numerical success aside, the new, magnificent views are adding to the quality of cycling in Copenhagen as such.

 Also hundreds of thousands of visitors stop every season on the platforms to secure their mandatory snapshots of wonderful Copenhagen.